Highest Baseball Salaries | Federal News Network

 NEW YORK (AP) — Current baseball contracts with average annual values of $30 million or more.
 Figures were obtained by The Associated Press from player and management sources and include all guaranteed income but not income from potential incentive bonuses.
-There is no distinction for deferred money (p-pending):
+There is no distinction for deferred money (x-joined club in June and received prorated salary of $17,442,637):

 |Player, Club